 Orchid Collection

-With over 10,000 orchid plants, The Huntington has one of the largest orchid collections in the United States.
+With more than 10,000 orchid plants, The Huntington houses one of the largest orchid collections in the United States.
 The collection contains over 3,600 unique varieties, representing 280 genera, including, but not limited to, Paphiopedilum, Phragmipedium, Cymbidium, Cattleya, Stanhopea, and Lycaste.

 One of the three greenhouses where orchids are grown.